countable-web/ops-manual/peopleops/COMMUNICATIONS_CHARTER.rst

 Email Hygiene
 -------------

-Email is good for group announcements that require a follow-up.
+Email is good for company-wide announcements that require a follow-up.
 Indicate when you want a response by.
 Email is good for communicating with stakeholders that aren't active in other channels (prospects, external project stakeholders).

 -  We recommend you disable email notifications on your phone.
 It's a